-There are many diseases of dogs that owners can not even suspect until the disease has developed and manifests itself as serious symptoms.
-Such diseases include most pathologies related to the organs of vision of the animal.
-What diseases of the eyes should dogs pay attention to in order to learn as soon as possible that the dog is not healthy?
-After all, early diagnosis allows you to promptly cure your pet before complications occur.
+There are many diseases of dogs, about which the owners may not suspect until the disease develops and manifests itself in the form of serious symptoms.
+These diseases include the majority of pathologies concerning the organs of vision of the animal.
+What eye diseases in dogs should you pay attention to as soon as possible to find out that the dog is not healthy?
+After all, early diagnosis can promptly cure a pet before complications appear.

 - Блефароспазм: симптомы и лечение 1.
 Blepharospasm: Symptoms and Treatment

 - Пролапс третьего века: симптоматика и лечение 2.
-Third-Century Prolapse: Symptoms and Treatment
+Third century prolaps: symptoms and treatment

 - Клинические проявления и терапия дерматитов века у собак 3.
-Clinical manifestations and therapy of dermatitis of the eyelid in dogs
+Clinical manifestations and therapy of eyelid dermatitis in dogs

 - Симптоматика и лечение конъюнктивитов 4.
 Symptoms and treatment of conjunctivitis